micene09/scarlett/docs/guide/why.md

 ### 3. Options specializations

-It's a common practice to have global and common options for every rest client initialized in your web app, but supposing that you have a collection of business rest methods for CRUD operations, what if you have just a few specializations in one or two?
+It's a common practice to have global/common options for every rest client initialized in your web app, but supposing that you have a collection of business rest methods for CRUD operations, what if you have just a few specializations in one or two?

-In Scarlett you will have two layers of rest options:
+In Scarlett you will have two layers of options:
-* The Global Layer options, that will be shared to every request method defined in your rest client
+* The **Global Layer** options, that will be shared to every request method of a specific rest client
-* The Local Layer options, a specific context in your request method that will override one or more rest options from the global layer
+* The **Local Layer** options, override one or more options from Global Layer in a specific request method

 Another key mechanism is the override strategy, in which you can define how to override props on rest options object, on global or local layer.